EPUB FixerKDP upload error scanner

 Check whether the EPUB is packaged like a real EPUB.

-A broken ZIP wrapper, missing mimetype, missing container.xml, or wrong OPF rootfile path can stop validation before deeper content errors are visible.
+A broken ZIP wrapper, duplicate path, missing mimetype, missing container.xml, or wrong OPF rootfile path can stop validation before deeper content errors are visible.

 1. 1Confirm the file extension and source: it should be a real .epub exported by a publishing or formatting tool.